beirern/Personal-Website/posts/making-website-first-pass.md

 ### 2. Creating a directory it did not use

 One of the first things I noticed when perusing the code was that there was a `views/` directory that was empty and I didn't notice the one time it was referenced.
-I [commited the directory](https://github.com/beirern/Personal-Website/commit/09fd3dcb66a972dc102e92e72d1aeb54305fcd6a) but had no idea why.
+I [committed the directory](https://github.com/beirern/Personal-Website/commit/09fd3dcb66a972dc102e92e72d1aeb54305fcd6a) but had no idea why.
 If you understand templating in JS you might already know what was going on.

 ### 3. It set options in Express that it did not use